-Welcome to week eighty of my Tuesday's Truths series.
+Welcome to week seventy-fourth of my Tuesday's Truths series.
 Let me begin by saying that yesterday I took a walk in Central Park, and when I was walking around the Jacqueline Kennedy Onassis Reservoir, I encountered a bird type whom I've never seen before.
 He can be seen in the photographs atop this entry.

 I researched this creature's ID before posting anything (and I also queried a few people re confirming my assessment of this bird's ID).

 Jason Bittel as well as Robert DeCandido PhD confirmed my educated guess that I had come upon a Bufflehead Duck.
 Moreover, DeCandido provided the info re the bird's gender: "a young male Bufflehead Duck."